martinmongi/ray_tracer/README.md

 El principal objetivo es ver, mediante comparaciones de performance, el beneficio que se puede obtener con la utilización de instrucciones SIMD en una aplicación de este tipo.
 Para más información, contactar a martinmongi (at) gmail.com

 ==========================================================================
+DISCLAIMER: This project is extremely experimental.
+Use at your own risk.

 This project is meant to be presented as a final in the course Computer Architecture 201 of the FCEN-UBA.